Your Guide To Finding The Best Rain Jackets In Australia

 Company Policies

-Company policies, such as repairing faulty or damaged products, can make a huge impact in sustainability.
-Many of the companies at the forefront of sustainability will offer a lifetime repair warranty and when the jacket becomes unrepairable, they will take the jacket off you to recycle it and provide you with a discount for a new purchase.
+Company policies, such as repairing faulty or damaged products, can make a huge impact on sustainability.
+Many of the companies at the forefront of sustainability will offer a lifetime repair warranty, and when the jacket becomes unrepairable, they will take the jacket off you to recycle it and provide you with a discount for a new purchase.

 Waterproof vs Water-Resistant Rain Jackets